 Are tattoos increasing in popularity?

 They have increased in popularity over the last decade, and they will continue to grow in popularity as they are no longer seen as taboo in developed countries.
+Some even came to consider it a fashion statement.
 However, there are still some countries where they are not as acceptable.

 How much is the tattoo industry worth?